Cumulocity-IoT/cumulocity-client-reactive-spring-boot/README.md

 ## State

 Current Cumulocity Java SDK are synchrone.
 To build a non blocking and even a reactive application a reactive client is needed.
 Currently i do first steps using WebFlux and did first draft of InventoryService.
-I am looking also for Contributers, please let me know!
+I am looking also for contributors, please let me know!

 ## Vision